HealthCatalyst/documentation/templates/model-pre-processing/seasonality-handling.md

 ## So, how do we do it?

-* First, we'll load HCRTools, create a fake dataset on which to work, and look at it:
+* First, we'll load healthcareai, create a fake dataset on which to work, and look at it:

 ```{r}
 dtCol = c("2001-06-09 12:45:05","2002-01-29 09:30:05","2002-02-02 07:36:50",